eshamster/clw-block-braking/README.markdown

 > (clw-block-braking:start :port <port number>)
 ```

-After starting, you can access to the tetris by `http://localhost:<port number>` using a web browser.
+After starting, you can access to the game by `http://localhost:<port number>` using a web browser.

 ## Installation